hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 * [JavaOne](http://www.oracle.com/javaone/index.html) - The Big One.
 This is like the TechEd of the Java world.

 There are also some 'cross-platform' conferences such as [QCon](http://qconlondon.com), [YOW!](http://yowconference.com.au), [GOTO](http://gotocon.com), etc.

-## IntelliJ IDEA for the Visual Studio User

-// TODO